memorius/policy-auction/README-datastructures.txt

   memcache["featured-policies"]:
     - policy IDs listed here appear in "featured policies" list on front page.

+  memcache["message-types"]:
+    - String.format strings for user_messages entries so we can change the text as desired. e.g. things like POLICY_MERGED = "Your policy '%{old_policy_name}' was merged into the new policy '%{new_policy_name}'.

 misc:
   One-row datasets for which we may not want row caching enabled.